MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### -ExcludeDifferent

-Displays only the characteristics of compared objects that are equal.
+Indicates that this cmdlet displays only the characteristics of compared objects that are equal.

 ```yaml
 Type: SwitchParameter